GitauHarrison/notes/comment_moderation.md

 (comment_moderation)$ pip3 install flask-wtf
 ```

-As our application grows, certain configuratins will be needed.
+As our application grows, certain configurations will be needed.
 At the moment, we have had no need to use any configuration in our application.
 Most Flask applications expect certain configurations to be set.
-One such configuration is the `SECRET_KEY`. it is a variable whose value is used as a cryptographic key useful in the generation of signatures and tokens.
+One such configuration is the `SECRET_KEY`.
+It is a variable whose value is a cryptographic key useful in the generation of signatures and tokens.
 Flask-WTF uses it to protect web forms against a nasty attack called [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) or CSRF (pronounced as 'sea-surf').
 This value, as the name suggests, is meant to be a secret.

 If you look carefully, I have a module called `config` in the top-level directory.
 Following the principle of _separtion of concerns_, all the configurations that our application will need will be added here.